 - Your disk is cluttered by cache, logs and other junk files.

 - You have a big number of active startup items.

 - You need more RAM memory in your MacBook for a fast performance.

 Now, let’s see what to do when your MacBook is slow.

-1. Clean Up Mac Desktop
+1. Clean up Mac Desktop

 The desktop is your working place and the first screen that macOS has to load.
 But if there is a mess of files and application aliases, it will prevent your MacBook from running fast.
 Considering the way OS X’s graphical system works, the items on your desktop use a lot more of your Mac’s resources than you may think.

-- Click the Users & Groups section.
+- Click on Users & Groups section.